Arghajit47/playwright-pulse/README.md

 # Playwright Pulse Reporter & Dashboard

-This project provides both a custom Playwright reporter and a Next.js web dashboard to visualize your Playwright test results, now with support for **Playwright sharding**.
+This project provides both a custom Playwright reporter and a Next.js web dashboard to visualize your Playwright test results, now with support for **Playwright sharding** and an option for a **standalone HTML report**.

 ## How it Works

 1.  **Reporter (`playwright-pulse-reporter.ts`):**
     *   A custom reporter that collects detailed results during your Playwright test run.
     *   **Sharding Support:** If tests are sharded, each shard process writes its results to a temporary file (`.pulse-shard-results-*.json`).
 The main reporter process then merges these files upon completion.
-2.  **JSON Output:** On completion (`onEnd`), the reporter writes all collected (and potentially merged) data into a single `playwright-pulse-report.json` file in your project's specified output directory (defaults to the project root).
+2.  **JSON Output:** On completion (`onEnd`), the reporter writes all collected (and potentially merged) data into a single `playwright-pulse-report.json` file in your project's specified output directory (defaults to `pulse-report-output` in the project root).
-3.  **Next.js Dashboard (This App):** A web application built with Next.js that reads the final `playwright-pulse-report.json` file and presents the test results in a user-friendly dashboard interface.
+3.  **Next.js Dashboard (Optional):** A web application built with Next.js that reads the final `playwright-pulse-report.json` file and presents the test results in a dynamic, interactive dashboard interface.
+4.  **Standalone HTML Report (Optional):** A script (`generate-static-report.mjs`) that reads the `playwright-pulse-report.json` and generates a single, self-contained `playwright-pulse-static-report.html` file, suitable for sharing or archiving.

 ## Setup